Did you know leftovers are the most expensive food in the house? They’re the product of your money, your time & your energy.

 While planned leftovers save time, they’ll also save money:

 - Every meal built on groceries bought on sale reflects those low prices.
 Chicken breasts on sale?
 Serve for dinner and make extra to put aside for a casserole later.

 - Expensive, premium items (steak, salmon, etc.) can be “cost averaged” over more than one meal.
 It’s the “star of the show” the first night.
 A little set aside can be made over in salad or sandwiches.

 Smidges & Titches:

-Bits of leftovers cluttering up your fridge, are always an opportunity to refashion.
-They may be more of a challenge than any planned leftover.
+Bits of leftovers cluttering up your fridge are always an opportunity to refashion, although they may be more of a challenge than any planned leftover.